Kevin64/asset-and-personnel-control-system/README.md

 # Asset and Personnel Control System (APCS)

-The APCS system proposes a simplified management of IT assets and personnel for small organizations.
+APCS proposes a simplified management of computers assets (hardware details and maintenance services performed) and personnel for small organizations.
 Developed using PHP, MySQL, HTML5, CSS3 and Javascript/jQuery.
-This system must be used in conjunction with [AIR](https://github.com/Kevin64/asset-information-and-registration) and [FOP](https://github.com/Kevin64/features-overlay-presentation) software for all its features to work properly.
+The computer asset registration part must be used in conjunction with [AIR](https://github.com/Kevin64/asset-information-and-registration) and [FOP](https://github.com/Kevin64/features-overlay-presentation) software for all its features to work properly.

 ## Requirements